5T33Z0/Clover-Crate/About_Config-Sample/README.md

 Therefore, my advice is: don't use it!
 Instead, open Clover Configurator and create a new empty config by pressing **CMD+N** and follow the [Clover Desktop Guide](https://hackintosh.gitbook.io/r-hackintosh-vanilla-desktop-guide/) and add the missing Quirks.
 This way the config also gets a lot smaller in size which which improves the boot process.

-Below you find a list of issues I am having with the sample config as well as recommended settings for each section of the config.
-Clicking on the headlines forwards you to the corresponding section which explains every option in detail.
+Below you find a list of issues I am having with the sample config as well as recommended settings for each section.
+Clicking on the headlines forwards you to the corresponding chapter which explains every option in detail.

 ## [ACPI Section](https://github.com/5T33Z0/Clover-Crate/tree/main/ACPI)
 See the corresponding section to find out what each option/setting does!